tevador/RandomX/doc/specs.md

 The final state is the output of the function.

-### 3.4 SquareHash
+### 3.4 BlakeGenerator

-`SquareHash` is a custom diffusion function with a 64-bit input and a 64-bit output.
-It is calculated by adding `9507361525245169745` to the input value and then repeatedly squaring the state, splitting the 128-bit result in to two 64-bit halves and subtracting the high half from the low half.
-This is repeated 42 times.

-1. `state = input + 9507361525245169745`
-2. `(hi, lo) = state * state`
-3. `state = lo - hi`
-4. Perform steps 2-3 total of 42 times.
-5. Return `state`.

-The magic constant `9507361525245169745` was generated by calculating `SquareHash0(42)`, where `SquareHash0` is a version of `SquareHash` without the magic constant addition in step 1.
+BlakeGenerator is a simple pseudo-random number generator based on the Blake2b hashing function.
+It has a 64-byte internal state `S`.

+#### 3.4.1 Initialization

+The internal state is initialized from a seed value `K` (0-60 bytes long).
+The seed value is written into the internal state and padded with zeroes.
+Then the internal state is initialized as `S = Hash512(S)`.

+#### 3.4.2 Random number generation

+The generator can generate 1 byte or 4 bytes at a time by supplying data from its internal state `S`.
+If there are not enough unused bytes left, the internal state is reinitialized as `S = Hash512(S)`.

+### 3.5 SuperscalarHash

+TODO

 ## 4. Virtual Machine

-The RandomX virtual machine can be summarized by the following schematic:
+The components of the RandomX virtual machine are summarized in Fig. 4.1.

+*Figure 4.1 - Virtual Machine*

 ![Imgur](https://i.imgur.com/Enk42b8.png)

 The VM is a complex instruction set computer ([CISC](https://en.wikipedia.org/wiki/Complex_instruction_set_computer)).
 All data are loaded and stored in little-endian byte order.
 Signed integer numbers are represented using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
-Floating point numbers are represented using the [IEEE 754 double precision format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).

 ### 4.1 Dataset

 Dataset is described in detail in chapter 6.
 It's a large read-only buffer.
-Its size starts at `RANDOMX_DATASET_SIZE` bytes and grows by `RANDOMX_DS_GROWTH` bytes per epoch.
-Each program uses only a random subset of the Dataset of size `RANDOMX_DATASET_SIZE`.
-All Dataset accesses read an aligned 64-byte block.
+Its size is equal to `RANDOMX_DATASET_BASE_SIZE + RANDOMX_DATASET_EXTRA_SIZE` bytes.
+Each program uses only a random subset of the Dataset of size `RANDOMX_DATASET_BASE_SIZE`.
+All Dataset accesses read an aligned 64-byte item.

 ### 4.2 Scratchpad